 If everything else fails, then you may need to contact your web hosting company.
 All good WordPress hosting companies will help you troubleshoot the problem, point you in the right direction, or even fix it for you.

-You can also hire WordPress developers from Codeable that can help you fix this issue for reasonable rates.
-The best part is that these developers are highly-vetted by Codeable team, so you know they can be trusted.
+You can also hire WordPress developers using a service like Seahawk to help you fix this issue for reasonable rates.
+The best part is that Seahawk has a dedicated team of expert developers, so you know they can be trusted.

 We hope this article helped you fix the error establishing a database connection in WordPress.
-You may also want to see our WordPress troubleshooting guide for tips on resolving WordPress issues on your own.
+You may also want to see our WordPress troubleshooting guide for tips on resolving WordPress issues on your own, or our expert picks of the best tools for WordPress freelancers and developers.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.